-Our overall aim at Kippax Ash Tree is to develop mathematicians who are confident problem solvers.
-This means not only developing strong mental Maths skills and understanding of formal written methods, but also developing the reasoning skills that enable us to apply our methods to solving real life problems.
-We aim to give our children the understanding that there are many different ways of tackling a problem, and the confidence to choose the way that makes the most sense to them and to apply it effectively.
+Our curriculum at Kippax Ash Tree is designed with the ambitious aim of developing mathematicians who are confident problem solvers.
+This means developing the reasoning skills required to select efficient strategies, alongside the procedural fluency and recall required to apply them.
+We aim to give our children the understanding that there are different ways of tackling a problem, the confidence to choose the way that is most efficient for them and the skills to apply it effectively.
 Our vision for Maths ties in beautifully with our Voices and Choices curriculum, as we aim to facilitate mathematical discussion and provide children with the vocabulary and sentence structures to articulate their thinking clearly.
+Through our curriculum design, we aim for children to develop an understanding of the way that Maths is interconnected, building on their existing knowledge and making connections as they learn.

 At Kippax Ash Tree, we use the White Rose Maths schemes of learning as the basis for our long-term and medium-term planning, using the small steps progression to ensure children are building up secure understanding of concepts, whilst adapting the activities to suit the needs of our children.
-We use concrete resources to enable children to explore new concepts, before moving onto pictorial and abstract representations.
+Our long-term plan ensures that units of learning always build on existing skills and knowledge, enabling children to build on what they already know and therefore reducing their cognitive load and maximising learning potential.
+Whilst our long-term plan ensures coverage, teachers use their own expertise and understanding of their classes to select resources and learning activities that maximise children’s learning.

 At Ash Tree we;